marshallm94/Learning_Notes/data_engineering.md

+# Data Engineering

+See also: [[AWS]] for cloud database and storage services, [[sql]]

 # DBT

-"dbt’s only function is to take code, compile it to SQL, and then run against your database" - [documentation](https://www.getdbt.com/blog/what-exactly-is-dbt/)
+"dbt's only function is to take code, compile it to SQL, and then run against your database" - [documentation](https://www.getdbt.com/blog/what-exactly-is-dbt/)

 * Every model (model: a data transformation, expressed as a single `SELECT` statement)